kushs5497/TwitchClipper/README.md

 3. Obtain a YouTube OAuth 2.0 client ID and place the `client_secrets.json` file in the project root directory.

-## File Descriptions

-- **stream_chat_recorder.py**: Main script that records Twitch streams and logs chat messages in real-time.
-Creates a video file and a CSV of chat messages.

-- **chat_log_test.py**: Testing script for connecting to Twitch chat without recording the stream.
-Useful for debugging chat connection issues.

-- **clip_maker.py**: Analyzes the recorded chat log to find interesting moments, creates highlight clips, adds titles and descriptions using AI, and prepares videos for YouTube.

-- **upload_video.py**: Handles authentication and uploading of videos to YouTube using the YouTube Data API v3.

-- **.env_template.txt**: Template for the environment variables required by the application.

 ## Usage

 1. **Record a stream and capture chat**: